House of Leaves: Minor characters

 Lude is Truant's best friend and the one who informs Truant of Zampanò's vacant apartment.
 Lude assists Truant multiple times in obtaining girls' phone numbers when they visit bars, clubs, and restaurants.
 Several times, Truant mentions that he wishes he had not answered Lude's call late at night.
 Every time Truant and Lude are together they seem to involve themselves in difficult situations.
-Lude is killed in a motorcycle accident near the end of the novel.
+Lude dies in a motorcycle accident near the end of the novel.

 Thumper is a stripper and regular client of the tattoo parlour where Truant works.
 Though Truant has encounters with many women, he remains fixated on Thumper throughout.
 Thumper's real name is eventually revealed to Truant, but never to the reader.

 The Navidson Record

 Will Navidson

 Will Navidson is described as having become a successful war photographer thanks to an early military career in war-torn regions, though haunted by his role as an impartial documentarist of war.
-Navidson is said to be a Pulitzer winner and recipient of prestigious arts grants, who has jeopardized his relationship with Karen due to years of prolonged absences while working overseas.
+Navidson is a Pulitzer winner and recipient of prestigious arts grants, who has jeopardized his relationship with Karen due to years of prolonged absences while working overseas.
 As a conciliatory gesture, Navidson commits to prioritizing family over work by moving to the countryside.
 After promising Karen not to enter the hallway, he sends a crew in his stead to explore the maze, but privately chafes at this prohibition and breaks his word behind Karen's back.

 Many citations to critics, scholars, and media coverage present Navidson as a well-known public figure, with his notoriety further compounded by the film's release; the extent of this public interest is such that academics are supposedly divided into three conflicting schools of thought interpreting his unexplained motivations for returning to the house.